k5iogura/SDL_CV_Samples/README.md

 Samples using SDL instead of OpenCV GTK+ for darknet witout GTK+.

 Why this post
-* We try implimentation of Darknet DNN Framework on SoC-FPGA(Altera).
+*We try implimentation of Darknet DNN Framework on SoC-FPGA(Altera)*
 Darknet is pure C lang.
 So, very easy to implement on ARM.
 When build Darknet with OpenCV, we had problems for OpenCV-GTK+.